... really, it's nothing.... I'm just staring at the wall. Absolutely nothing is going on. Feel free to step out....

 PRICE: $7-15 Get one HERE or at most book stores or art stores.

-8. STENCILS -- Stencils can make fancy designs quick work.
+**STENCILS -- Stencils can make fancy designs quick work.
 The hardest part about using a stencil is keeping it clean.
 It would be GREAT to have a duplicate stencil so you could work twice as long before stopping to clean it.
 It would also be GREAT to have fun, new stencils to try out.
+And while you are at it... why not grab a STENCIL GENIE to give them a few extra hands while stenciling?

-PRICE: $6-90 You can find a huge assortment HERE.
-THIS ONE is my favorite.
+PRICE: $6-10 You can find a huge assortment HERE or HERE.
+Pick up the Stencil Genie HERE.

 GIFTS THAT REQUIRE A LITTLE MORE SLEUTHING